Michigan Tenant Background Check

 The purpose of Michigan's eviction laws is to give tenants the right to occupy rental properties for a predetermined period and to ensure that landlords can recoup their rent payments when tenants break the lease terms.
 Pre-eviction notices, the eviction procedure, and remedies for tenants who have been illegally evicted are all covered under the statutes.

 Before starting the eviction procedure, landlords must notify renters to quit.
 However, depending on the specifics of the tenant's infraction, a different kind of notification may be necessary.
 For instance, if the renter has not paid the rent, a 30-day notice is needed, whereas a 14-day notice is needed if the tenant has broken another clause in the lease.

 Michigan Eviction Process

-If a tenant fails to comply with the notice, the landlord may file a complaint in the district court of the county where the rental property is located.
-The court will then issue a summons, which is served to the tenant at least 5 days prior to the hearing.
-If the tenant fails to appear, the court will enter a default judgment in favor of the landlord.
+The landlord may file a complaint in the county's district court where the rental property is located in a renter disregards the notice.
+The court subsequently issued a summons and served to the tenant at least five days before the hearing.
+If the tenant does not show up, the landlord will receive a default judgment from the court.

 Remedies for Wrongful Eviction

 According to Michigan law, tenants have the right to file a lawsuit if they feel their eviction was unjustified.
 Tenants have the right to sue the landlord in tort for any losses brought on by the unjust eviction.
 Additionally, the renter may be entitled to expenses and attorney's fees.

 Tenants should be aware of their legal obligations and privileges under Michigan law.
 In addition, tenants should speak with an expert lawyer if they believe they were unjustly evicted.

 Michigan Landlord Tenant Law